Links on Android Authority may earn us a commission. Learn more.

-Lenovo’s 144Hz refresh rate, 1ms response time, and port selection are fairly standard for most monitors on this list, but this is yet another value pick.
-After all, the more you save on monitors the more you can spend on your rig itself.
+Lenovo’s 144Hz refresh rate, 1ms response time, and port selection are standard for most monitors on this list, but this is another value pick.
+After all, the more you save on monitors, the more you can spend on your rig itself.

 HP Omen 27i

 HP’s Omen brand is another fan favorite, especially since its 2020 redesign.
 It’s slimmed down on a few of the gaming design cues in favor of a do-it-all style.
-The redesign extended to the monitors as well, and the 27i might happen to be one of the most stylish on this list.
+The redesign extended to the monitors, and the 27i might happen to be one of the most stylish on this list.
 The branding is at a minimum, which lets the QHD resolution speak for itself.